rhagarty/techxchange-instanton-lab/README.md

 ### Create the namespace and set it as the default

 > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique namespace.
-We recommend using the format `dev-` followed by your initials.
-For example, `dev-rm`.
+We recommend using the format `instantonlab-` followed by your initials.
+For example, `instantonlab-rm`.

 ```bash
 export CURRENT_NS=instantonlab-[Your initial]